| Overview of

 in the paper Educational use of

+NOT.
 Research studentships at

-NOT As a final step in their
+NOTAs a final step in their

 education, a few students are offered the opportunity to spend a